terencemah/duke/docs/README.md

 Expected outcome:

-'    Noted.
+"    Noted.
 I've removed this task:
        [T][v] borrow book
-     Now you have 2 tasks in the list.'
+     Now you have 2 tasks in the list."